Operation Barbarossa: Karelia

 The Finnish plan in the south in Karelia was to advance as swiftly as possible to Lake Ladoga, cutting the Soviet forces in half.
-Then the Finnish territories west of Lake Ladoga were to be recaptured before the advance along the Karelian Isthmus, including the recapture of Viipuri, commenced.
+The Finnish territories west of Lake Ladoga were then to be recaptured, before the advance along the Karelian Isthmus, including the recapture of Viipuri, commenced.
 The Finnish attack was launched on 10 July.
 The Army of Karelia held a numerical advantage versus the Soviet defenders of the 7th Army and 23rd Army, so it could advance swiftly.
 The important road junction at Loimola was captured on 14 July.
 By 16 July, the first Finnish units reached Lake Ladoga at Koirinoja, achieving the goal of splitting the Soviet forces.
 During the rest of July, the Army of Karelia advanced further southeast into Karelia, coming to a halt at the former Finnish-Soviet border at Mansila.

 With the Soviet forces cut in half, the attack on the Karelian Isthmus could commence.
 The Finnish army attempted to encircle large Soviet formations at Sortavala and Hiitola by advancing to the western shores of Lake Ladoga.
-By mid-August the encirclement had succeeded and both towns were taken, but many Soviet formations were able to evacuate by sea.
+By mid-August, the encirclement had succeeded and both towns were taken, but many Soviet formations were able to evacuate by sea.
 Further west, the attack on Viipuri was launched.
 With Soviet resistance breaking down, the Finns were able to encircle Viipuri by advancing to the Vuoksi River.
 The city itself was taken on 29 August, along with a broad advance on the rest of the Karelian Isthmus.
 By the beginning of September, Finland had restored its pre-Winter War borders.

 Offensive towards central Russia

-By mid-July, the German forces had advanced within a few kilometers of Kiev below the Pripyat Marshes.
+By mid-July, the German forces had advanced within a few kilometers of Kiev, below the Pripyat Marshes.
 The 1st Panzer Group then went south, while the 17th Army struck east and trapped three Soviet armies near Uman.
 As the Germans eliminated the pocket, the tanks turned north and crossed the Dnieper.
 Meanwhile, the 2nd Panzer Group, diverted from Army Group Centre, had crossed the river Desna with 2nd Army on its right flank.
 The two panzer armies now trapped four Soviet armies and parts of two others.

 By August, as the serviceability and the quantity of the Luftwaffes inventory steadily diminished due to combat, demand for air support only increased as the VVS recovered.
 The Luftwaffe found itself struggling to maintain local air superiority.
 With the onset of bad weather in October, the Luftwaffe was on several occasions forced to halt nearly all aerial operations.
-The VVS, although faced with the same weather difficulties, had a clear advantage thanks to the prewar experience with cold-weather flying, and the fact that they were operating from intact airbases and airports.
-By December, the VVS had matched the Luftwaffe and was even pressing to achieve air superiority over the battlefields.
+The VVS, although faced with the same weather difficulties, had a clear advantage, thanks to the prewar experience with cold-weather flying and the fact that they were operating from intact airbases and airports.
+By December, the VVS had matched the Luftwaffe, and was even pressing to achieve air superiority over the battlefields.